-- Specify the connection URL/driverName/userName/password and it will internally create a DataSource for this URL (with optional connection pooling).
-This is achieved by specifying javax.jdo.option.ConnectionDriverName, javax.jdo.option.ConnectionURL, javax.jdo.option.ConnectionUserName, and javax.jdo.option.ConnectionPassword - Specify the JNDI name of the connectionFactory.
+- Specify the connection URL/userName/password(/driverName) and it will internally create a DataSource for this URL (with optional connection pooling).
+This is achieved by specifying javax.jdo.option.ConnectionURL, javax.jdo.option.ConnectionPassword and optionally javax.jdo.option.ConnectionDriverName. - Specify the JNDI name of the connectionFactory.
 This is achieved by specifying javax.jdo.option.ConnectionFactoryName, and javax.jdo.option.ConnectionFactory2Name (for secondary operations) - Specify the DataSource of the connectionFactory.
 This is achieved by specifying javax.jdo.option.ConnectionFactory, and javax.jdo.option.ConnectionFactory2 (for secondary operations)